Skip to content

 A real block has:

-• It sends the block to the network.
+1. The block is broadcast to the network.

-Bitcoin uses proof-of-work to reach consensus on the correct chain.
-This is often called the longest chain, but what really matters is how much work has been done.
+Bitcoin reaches consensus on the correct chain using proof-of-work.
+It is sometimes referred to as the longest chain, but what actually matters is work.

 Not all forks are the same.